 Semantic extraction from text involves:

-The Spaced Repetition Engine -- How Review Timing Is Optimized
+How the Spaced Repetition Engine Optimizes Review Timing

 Card generation is only half the equation.
 The other half -- arguably the more important half -- is determining when each card should be reviewed.
 This is the domain of spaced repetition algorithms, and the field has evolved dramatically over the past 140 years.